-This time even without considering yet the proper attire and grooming in social dancing, you will dance according to the music to be played by your teacher and apply the dance etiquette you have learned.
-Your performance will be assessed using the following criteria: grooming, courtesy; behaviour during and after dancing.
+This time even without considering yet the proper attire and grooming in social dancing, ask learners to dance according to the music to be played and apply the dance etiquette they have learned.
+Assess their performance using the following criteria: grooming, courtesy; behaviour during and after dancing.